gogochushij/Zsqrt2-matrix-manipulator/README.md

 Notice that the first element of the matrix in the example is included in brackets `( )`.
 This is a useful feature -- see Denotions.

 # This is so confusing, can I learn from an example?!
 Sure, go ahead!
-The file example.txt is a listing of how I calculated SNF of a 4x3 matrix using this script.
+The file [example.txt](/example.txt) is a listing of how I calculated Smith Normal Form of a 4x3 matrix using this script.

 # Denotions
 All rows and columns are numerated from 1, not 0.